 The word “Pemmican” comes from the Cree word “pimikan.”
 This food is quick and easy to prepare, is nutritious, and lasts for years.

 The modern homesteader still finds pemmican a useful way to preserve food.
 In many ways, the homestead lifestyle is like the Native Americans.
 Pemmican is ideal as a quick high-energy food source that can be eaten when out on the land.

-The fat, which is the main ingredient, over twice the amount of energy found similar quantities of protein and carbohydrates.
+The fat, which is the main ingredient, has over twice the amount of energy found in similar quantities of protein and carbohydrates.
 Since it digests slowly, it prevents sugar peaks, and provides energy over many hours.